Tailgating Ideas – Don't Just Tailgate, Tailgate Better

 Sure the Frost Boss looks like it works in a slickly packaged video produced by the product manufacturer.
 Sure the Frost Boss looks good in photos I personally took.
 But does it really work?
 We can honestly and without hesitation say, yes.
 After testing it out a number of times we can easily say the Frost Boss is “Tailgate Approved”.
 Check out our own video we shot testing the Frost Boss while out tailgating before an Angels/Dodgers baseball game in Anaheim.

 There are a number of benefits to the Frost Boss in a tailgating environment.
 The most apparent is that no matter how warm your beer is, you are only two minutes away from being able to drink it cold.
 That’s the obvious part.
 One aspect we really liked is you do not need to use any type of special ice.
 Ice from your freezer at home works just as well as store bought ice.
 And the biggest surprise was the lack of foam and mess.
 You would think a can spinning at 500 RPM for two minutes would explode when you open it but it doesn’t.
 It’s not magic.
-It’s physics but I am too lazy to go searching on Wikipedia for a layman’s terms explanation.
-You saw in our video that after the can stopped spinning we immediately opened it and there was no loss of beer.
+It’s physics.
+If you want a science lesson as to why the Frost Boss cools a can so quickly and without making it foam over, read on.

 No product is absolutely perfect and we did find one down side to the Frost Boss.
 The spinning base only fits standard 12 oz. cans.
 That means skinny cans like Coors Light, Keystone and those smaller energy drinks like Red Bull will not fit.
 But if that is the only drawback I guess the Coors Light drinkers will just have to plan better to ensure their beers are cold when they arrive.